shinokada/svelte-lib-helpers/README.md

 - Limitation

 This lib is not able to handle types with long line.
-Please do not set a  `printWidth` in `.prettierrc` file.
+If you are setting the `printWidth` in `.prettierrc` file, set it with a proper value.

 Format your code before running `svelte-lib-helpers`.